Emily-RoseSteyn/ocl-tech-challenge/readme.md

 ## Caveats

-**First Time Django**

-This is my first time using Django and given the limited time constraint, I really just tested the waters.

 **Best Practices**

+This app is developed as a prototype for a development environment.
 I would typically be a lot more thorough in designing and implementing maintainable, reusable, and secure code (e.g. using tailored database design depending on the use case and ensuring that environment variables are loaded from a git ignored env file rather than exposed in the repo).
 However, again, given the time constraint and being away, I chose to rather focus on developing a prototype to fit the instructions instead of over engineering the solution.

+**First Time Django**

+This is my first time using Django and given the limited time constraint, I really just tested the waters.

 # Task List
 * Clean data